 This post is about doing something new creatively and gaining a fresh start.
 In addition to sharing recipes on this site, I’ve decided to host an online foodie book club.
 What’s that you say?
 Well, about once a month, I will share thoughts about a book, as well as a recipe inspired by that book.
 I invite you to join me.
 Read and cook if you are so inspired.
 Let’s chat about the books we read.
-If you’d like to know more about why this, read on…

 This post contains affiliate links.
 See policy for disclosure.

-- June The Alice Network
+- Jun The Alice Network by Kate Quinn